A Simple Communication Tip That Pays Dividends

 • Then you wait.
 And wait.
 And wait some more.

-When you follow up, the company representative states that your application was received and someone will contact you soon.
+When you follow up, the company representative states they received your application, and someone will contact you soon.

 You wait.

-Although you really wanted the job, you can’t wait.
 So, you secure another job.
-The interviewer from the job you wanted calls to offer you the position.
+Then the interviewer from your dream job calls to offer you the position.
 Both of you are disappointed when you feel compelled to decline the offer.

 How would acknowledgment help this situation?